nealrichardson/httptest/README.md

 stop_capturing()
 ```

-When recording requests, by default `httptest` looks for and redacts the standard ways that auth credentials are passed in requests: cookies, authorization headers, basic HTTP auth, and OAuth.
-This prevents you from accidentally publishing your personal tokens.
+When recording requests, by default `httptest` looks for and redacts the standard ways that auth credentials are returned in responses, so you won't accidentally publish your personal tokens.
 The redacting behavior is fully customizable, either by providing a `function (response) {...}` to `set_redactor()`, or by placing a function in your package's `inst/httptest/redact.R` that will be used automatically any time you record requests with your package loaded.
 See `vignette("redacting")` for details.

 ### Vignettes